About the Clothes Swap Event

 • Empower our community to feel a shared sense of responsibility with an intentional approach to reducing our household textile waste and sourcing new-for-them clothes

-Click on the links to head straight to the Impact Report, the Clothes Swap Guidelines, the event details, and for how the clothes swap works.
+Click on the links to head straight to the Impact of a Clothes Swap, the Clothes Swap Guidelines, the event details, and for how the clothes swap works.

 Clothes Swap Event Details

-• Location – of your choosing – workplace, community hall, cafe; the space has to be large enough to have 50+ people, clothes racks and tables; ReNewy Living is based in Newcastle NSW
+• Location – of your choosing – workplace, community hall, cafe; the space has to be large enough to hold 50+ people, clothes racks and tables; ReNewy Living is based in Newcastle NSW

 • No. of People – unlimited, the more people the better!

-• Options – this is a community-impactful event and the options for what type of swap is unlimited eg formal wear, clothes, gift, toys, homewares
+• Options – this is a community-impactful event and the options for what type of clothes to bring swap is unlimited

-• Cost: email Mardi here expressing your interest in customising and pricing your workshop within your goals, budget and location.
+• Cost: email Mardi here expressing your interest in customising and pricing your workshop within your goals and location.

 How the Clothes Swap Event Works